suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 The above is a sample deployment, depending on the configuration of the Identity Provider those flags may vary.
 For this example we use:

 - `-client-id`, `-client-secret` and `-oidc-issuer-url`: Client ID, Secret and IdP URL as stated in the section above.
-- `-upstream`: Internal URL for the `kubeapps` service.
+- `-upstream`: Internal URL for the `suomitek-appboard` service.
 - `-http-address=0.0.0.0:3000`: Listen in all the interfaces.

 **NOTE**: If the identity provider is deployed with a self-signed certificate (which may be the case for Keycloak or Dex) you will need to disable the TLS and cookie verification.
 For doing so you can add the flags `-ssl-insecure-skip-verify` and `--cookie-secure=false` to the deployment above.
 You can find more options for `oauth2-proxy` [here](https://pusher.github.io/oauth2_proxy/docs/configuration).

 #### Exposing the proxy

-Once the proxy is in place and it's able to connect to the IdP we will need to expose it to access it as the main endpoint for Kubeapps (instead of the `kubeapps` service).
+Once the proxy is in place and it's able to connect to the IdP we will need to expose it to access it as the main endpoint for Kubeapps (instead of the `suomitek-appboard` service).
 We can do that with an Ingress object.
 Note that for doing so an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) is needed.
-There are also other methods to expose the `kubeapps-auth-proxy` service, for example using `LoadBalancer` as type in a cloud environment.
+There are also other methods to expose the `suomitek-appboard-auth-proxy` service, for example using `LoadBalancer` as type in a cloud environment.
 In case an Ingress is used, remember to modify the host `suomitek-appboard.local` for the value that you want to use as a hostname for Kubeapps:

 ```bash
 kubectl create -n $KUBEAPPS_NAMESPACE -f - -o yaml << EOF